basty149/GatlingInfluxGrafanaGraphite/README.md

 Run docker-compose using

+`sudo docker-compose -f docker-compose-application.yaml --env-file configuration.env up -d`

 `sudo docker-compose -f docker-compose.yaml --env-file configuration.env up -d`

-`sudo docker-compose -f docker-compose-application.yaml --env-file configuration.env up -d`

-First command starts :
+The first command starts :
+* spring boot example application

+The second starts :
 * grafana
 * influxdb
 * gatling
 * jmxtrans

-The second starts :
-* spring boot example application

 That's all.
 No more action is needed.
+The second command starts the gatling container and so begin the load test on the example application.

+You can now visualize the result in GRAFANA.

+To run the load test again, simply restarts the docker container :

+`docker start gatling`

 The followings URL are now available :
 1) grafana : `http://<host>:3000/`